awesome-panel/panel-highcharts/README.md

 # 📈 Panel HighCharts

 THIS IS APLHA SOFTWARE.
 I BELIEVE THINGS WORK, BUT THE PACKAGE NEEDS TO BE USED TO TELL.
 AND USAGE MIGHT ALSO CHANGE THE API.
+DOES CURRENTLY ONLY WORK IN JUPYTER LAB AND PANEL APP - NOT JUPYTER NOTEBOOK!

 The `panel-highcharts` package makes it easy to use [Highcharts](https://www.highcharts.com/) from Python for exploratory analysis in a Jupyter Notebook or as a [Panel](https://panel.holoviz.org) Web App.